finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Set When Mapping

-A set when mapping is used to set an attribute to a value derived from the input document if a given when clause is met
+A set when mapping is used to set an attribute to a value derived from the input document if a given when clause is met -  e.g. :

-e.g. :

 ```
 execution Execution (0..1) <"The execution ...">;
   [synonym CME_SubmissionIRS_1_0 value TrdCaptRpt set when "TrdCaptRpt.VenuTyp" exists]
 ```

-A Set when synonym can include a default.
-Default mappings can be used to set an attribute to a constant value when no other value was applicable
+A set when synonym can include a default to set an attribute to a constant value when no other value was applicable - e.g. :

-e.g. :

 ```
 [synonym Bank_A value e path "b.c" default to "DEFAULT"]